Clinical Microbiology (8027.3)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-As well as attending the compulsory workshops (5 hours in total) and laboratory sessions (44 hours in total) each week, students are expected to set aside time each week for study and preparation of assessment items and accessing online lecture content.
-This equates to approximately 100 hours to be spread over the semester.
+As well as attending the compulsory workshops (5 hours in total) and laboratory sessions (36 hours in total, including the mid-semester test and practical assessment) each week, students are expected to set aside time each week for study, preparation of assessment items, and accessing online lecture and text book content.
+This equates to approximately 109 hours, spread over the semester.

 Use of the discussion forum that will be on the Canvas site is strongly encouraged.

 Participation in practical classes is a compulsory component of this unit and attendance will be recorded.
-You must participate in at least 80% of laboratory classes to pass this unit.
-A medical certificate and/or other appropriate documentation must be presented to the unit Convener for every practical session that you miss.
+You must participate in at least 13/16 (80%) of the practical classes, not including the mid-semester test or practical assessment, to pass this unit.
+A medical certificate and/or other appropriate documentation must be presented to the Unit Convener for every practical session that you miss.

 Participation in workshops is also compulsory and attendance will be recorded.
-You must participate in at least 4 of the workshops to pass this unit.
-In the case of illness, or other extenuating circumstances, medical certificates and/or other appropriate documentation must be presented to the unit Convener for every workshop that you miss.
+You must participate in at least 4/5 (80%) of the workshops to pass this unit.
+In the case of illness, or other extenuating circumstances, medical certificates and/or other appropriate documentation must be presented to the Unit Convener for every workshop that you miss.
 You must participate in your group's verbal presentation in order to pass the unit.

 Required IT skills